radarlabs/react-native-radar/README.md

 });
 ```

-Add event listeners outside of your component lifecycle (e.g., not in `componentDidMount`) if you want them to work even when the app is in the background.
+Add event listeners outside of your component lifecycle (e.g., outside of `componentDidMount`) if you want them to work when the app is in the background.

-You can remove event listeners later:
+You can also remove event listeners:

 ```js
 Radar.off('events');